Sustainable Procurement Is The Cornerstone For Business Resilience And Growth

-(MENAFN- Caribbean News Global) The Barometer Report, A Joint Study by EcoVadis and Accenture, Uncovers Five Strategies to Transform Sustainable Procurement from Value Protection to Value Creation

-LONDON & NEW YORK–(BUSINESS WIRE)–#ESG -EcoVadis , the leading provider of business sustainability ratings, today released its 2024 Sustainable Procurement Barometer report.
-Co-developed with Accenture , the Barometer reveals procurement's untapped potential to drive business value through sustainable supply chain programs, and transform into a key agent of an organization's resilience and growth in a rapidly changing world.
+(MENAFN- 3BL) PARIS and NEW YORK, February 28, 2024 /3BL/ - EcoVadis , the leading provider of business sustainability ratings, today released its 2024 Sustainable Procurement Barometer report.
+Co-developed with Accentur , the Barometer reveals procurement's untapped potential to drive business value through sustainable supply chain programs, and transform into a key agent of an organization's resilience and growth in a rapidly changing world.

 In the aftermath of the pandemic, combined with business and industry risks (e.g., accelerating climate crisis, cost volatility and more), and increasing regulations, sustainability has emerged as a key force for procurement's transformation into a central driver of an organization's resilience and value creation.
-In fact, a recent study from Accenture and the United Nations Global Compact showed that more than half (54%) of CEOs are strengthening visibility into the social impacts of their supply chain and CEOs are also focused on encouraging their suppliers to adopt sustainable behaviors, with 33% of companies now incentivizing ESG outcomes for their supply chain.
+In fact, showed that more than half (54%) of CEOs are strengthening visibility into the social impacts of their supply chain and CEOs are also focused on encouraging their suppliers to adopt sustainable behaviors, with 33% of companies now incentivizing ESG outcomes for their supply chain.
 However, the Barometer shows a significant number of companies are still in the early stages of integrating sustainability visibility and indicators into their procurement processes and other business functions.

 For example, the research indicates only about half of companies have visibility into more than 50% of their Tier-1 suppliers, and even less for deeper tiers.
 Supplier engagement practices are not broad or deep enough with less than 50% of programs engaging suppliers with sustainability assessments.
 And only about 6%-25% of companies have programs that digitally integrate ESG into their procurement processes.